3 Weeks In South Korea and Japan Itinerary

 DISCLAIMER: This post might have links to travel services and products that we enjoy.
 We might make a commission from it at no extra cost to you.

-For various reasons, Japan and South Korea are on almost everyone’s bucket list.
-Aside from the beautiful scenery and a variety of healthy foods, people are also fascinated with their culture, anime, manga, K-dramas, K-pop, and of course, their history.
+Aside from the beautiful scenery and a variety of healthy foods, people are also fascinated with Japan and South Korea’s culture, anime, manga, K-dramas, K-pop, and of course, their history.

-South Korea, on the other hand, has the fastest internet speed in the world.
+South Korea also has the fastest internet speed in the world.
 They have over 200 kimchi varieties, and their capital, Seoul, is where The Simpsons and South Park were processed.
 If it’s your first time in South Korea, these apps for Korea will help you get around and plan your upcoming trip.

-I compiled the most famous places to visit and things to do during your 3-week stay.
-How to spend 10 days in each country.
+I compiled the most famous places to visit and things to do during your 3 weeks in South Korea and Japan and how to spend 10 days in each country in one trip.

 RECOMMENDED TRIPS: 3 weeks in the Philippines or 3 weeks in Cambodia and Vietnam